JAYARAJ2014/tf-lambda-apigw/README.md

 # Pre Requisites

-- Basic understanding of aws & servies
+- Basic understanding of aws & services
 - An access key configured locally on your computer.

 # Notes